-The shell script dbupgrade is new in Oracle Database 12c Release 2 (12.2).
-It is a wrapper for the parallel upgrade utility catctl.pl, which is based on Perl.
+The shell script dbupgrade is a wrapper for the parallel upgrade utility catctl.pl, which is based on Perl.

-All the steps in this phase must be performed in the new Oracle Database 12c Release 2 (12.2) environment.
+All the steps in this phase must be performed in the new Oracle Database 19c environment.
 For some steps you have to change to the POSIX shell.